 In the past few years, my focus has been on going back and re-cooking, re-photographing, and re-writing some of the earliest articles on TVWB.
-I’ve learned a lot over the years, and I would not necessarily do things today the same way I did them 10 or 12 years ago, so a lot of effort is going into updating some of the oldest content on the website.
+I’ve learned a lot over the years, and I would not necessarily do things today the same way I did them 15 years ago, so a lot of effort is going into updating some of the oldest content on the website.

 At the same time, there’s lots of new things to cook and talk about online, and It seems that more people like viewing content as videos instead of reading articles.
-So I’m in the process of creating and posting more videos on the TVWB YouTube channel.
+So I’m creating and posting more videos on the TVWB YouTube channel.

 Support From People Like You